 In late 2007 and 2008, respectively, Visa Inc., Visa U.S.A. and Visa International entered into agreements with American Express and Discover Financial Services to resolve all current litigation between them.
 Under the agreements Visa Inc. agreed to pay American Express some \$2,065,000 and some \$1,888,000 to Discover Financial Services.
-The Bank's membership proportion according to the number of shares it was issued upon restructuring was 0.034121% and is currently 0.02959% after share repurchase adjustments.
+The Bank's membership proportion according to the number of shares it was issued upon restructuring is 0.02959% after share repurchase adjustments.

 The Bank has carried reserves for litigation expense in other liabilities for proportional exposure under these matters deemed covered litigation by VISA Inc. since 2007.
-The reserve is \$1,500 and \$1,100 as of December 31, 2012 and 2011, respectively, recorded through charges to noninterest expense in the amount of \$400 and \$0 in 2012 and 2011, respectively.
+The reserve is \$1,500 as of December 31, 2013 and 2012, recorded through charges to noninterest expense in the amount of \$0 and \$400 in 2013 and 2012, respectively.
 The Bank has not recorded in its financial statements any value for its membership interest in Visa Inc.

-The Bank has \$1,500 and \$1,000 escrow receivable included in other assets as of December 31, 2012 and 2011, respectively, representing the Bank's proportionate share of remaining escrowed funds Visa set aside to the purpose of settling these litigation claims.
-The Bank recorded \$500 and \$100 during 2012 and 2011, respectively, in noninterest income reflecting the value of its proportionate common shares attributed to the Bank in escrow funds.
+The Bank has \$1,500 escrow receivable included in other assets as of December 31, 2013 and 2012, respectively, representing the Bank's proportionate share of remaining escrowed funds Visa set aside to the purpose of settling these litigation claims.
+The Bank recorded \$0 and \$500 during 2013 and 2012, respectively, in noninterest income reflecting the value of its proportionate common shares attributed to the Bank in escrow funds.

 The specified litigation discussed above includes outstanding unresolved claims against Visa U.S.A., which are complex and subject to substantial uncertainty and unspecified damages.
-As such, the ultimate outcome of the cases and corresponding indemnification may be significantly different than the fair value estimated in the December 31, 2012 financial statements.
+As such, the ultimate outcome of the cases and corresponding indemnification may be significantly different than the value estimated in the December 31, 2013 financial statements.